jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 used for everything that jQuery provides asynchronously.
 The methods are chainable so that several listeners may be added from one statement.

-By method overloading, if the request requires more information than the parameter to `jQuery.ajax` may be an object.
-This pattern of accepting function parameters as an object is a common in Javascript for functions that take a large number of optional arguments because it makes understanding the purpose of each argument easier to understand from the callsite than if the meaning depended on the position in a linear arguments list and the gaps filled in with nulls.
+By method overloading, the
+parameter to `jQuery.ajax` may be an object which allows more information to be
+given:

 ~~~~ {.javascript}
 jQuery.ajax({ "url":"resources/shortMessage.txt",